YairC6/my-portfolio/README.md

 # my-portfolio
-this is my portfolio make in Tableau
+This is my portfolio make in Tableau